grycap/im/doc/source/REST.rst

    :fail response: 401, 404, 400, 403

    Return property ``property_name`` associated to the infrastructure with ID ``infId``.
 It has three properties:
+      :``outputs``: in case of TOSCA documents it will return a JSON object with the outputs of the TOSCA document.
       :``contmsg``: a string with the contextualization message.
       :``radl``: a string with the original specified RADL of the infrastructure.
       :``state``: a JSON object with two elements: